imjoy-team/ImJoy/backend/README.md

   It is also important to specify the pip packages required by the plugin, this can be done with the `requirements` field in `<config>`.

   Examples:
-   * If you want to run your plugin with Python 2.7, you just needed to add the following fields to your `<config>`:
+   * If you want to run your plugin with Python 2.7, you just need to add the following fields to your `<config>`:
   ```json
   <config>
     ...